Jodenee/Voyager/docs/Tutorials/error-handling.md

 webhook:SendMessage("Hello, World!")
 ```

-All of the webhook's methods excluding some private ones return second item, a table of type [*RequestStatus*](../Reference/Webhook.md#requeststatus).
+All of the webhook's methods excluding some private ones return a second item, a table of type [*RequestStatus*](../Reference/Webhook.md#requeststatus).
 With this table you can easily handle any error that may occur.

 First we have to put the [*RequestStatus*](../Reference/Webhook.md#requeststatus) table into a variable.